 To find out about upcoming taster activities in the region, follow our Gwent region social media channels.

-Our Coach Education Programme has supported some amazing volunteers in outdoor clubs in Gwent.
+Our Coach Education Programme has supported some amazing volunteers in outdoor clubs across Gwent.

 We have provided funding for volunteers to upskill and achieve NGB qualifications to develop their clubs in the community and improve grass roots participation in outdoor sport.